NaluKit/nalu/etc/wiki/09 Shell.md

 This identifiers can be now used as selectors inside the `@Controller`-annotation to define the slot the component of the controller gets visible.

 ## Async bind Method (since v1.3.0)
 Nalu will call the `bind`-method before the shell is added to the viewport.
 This is an internal method, that can be overwritten.
 This is a good place to do some preparing actions.
-The method is asynchron.
+The method is asynchronous.
 This makes it possible to do a server call before Nalu will continue.
 To tell Nalu to continue, call `loader.continueLoading()`.
 In case you want to interrupt the loading, just do not call `loader.continueLoading()` and use the router to route to another place.

 Example of a bind method inside the shell.
 ```java